lyft/flinkk8soperator/docs/crd.md

       A value between 0 and 1 that represents % of container memory dedicated to system / off heap.
 The remaining memory is allocated for heap.

-  * **FlinkJob** `type:FlinkJobInfo required=true`
-    Information about the Flink Job to be run inside the flink cluster.
-Currently the operator and the custom resource supports one job per flink application

   * **JarName** `type:string required=true`
     Name of the jar file to be run.
 The application image needs to ensure that the jar file is present at the right location, as the operator uses the Web API to submit jobs.

   * **Parallelism** `type:int32 required=true`
     Job level parallelism for the Flink Job

   * **EntryClass** `type:string`
     Entry point for the Flink job

   * **ProgramArgs** `type:string`
     External configuration parameters to be passed as arguments to the job like input and output sources, etc

   * **SavepointInfo** `type:SavepointInfo`
     Optional Savepoint info that can be passed in to indicate that the Flink job must resume from the corresponding savepoint.

+  * **FlinkVersion** `type:string required=true`
+    The version of Flink to be managed.
+This version must match the version in the image.

   * **DeploymentMode** `type:DeploymentMode`
     Indicates the type of deployment that operator should perform if the custom resource is updated.